ahmedsamehahmed55/ASME-electrical-team/README.md

 #    - oscillator: Frequency of the crystal on your module (e.g., 8MHz)
 #    - interrupt:  The GPIO pin connected to the INT pin of the module
 dtoverlay=mcp2515-can0,oscillator=8000000,interrupt=25
-3. Reboot the System
-Finally, save the file and reboot your Raspberry Pi for the new hardware configuration to take effect.

-Bash

-sudo reboot
-After rebooting, the can0 network interface should be available.

 ## ✅ Tips